flitnetics/jaeger-objectstorage/README.md

 ## Preresquities
 None.
 No longer needs my custom jaeger code.
 Just use the official ones.

+You can now use this plugin with Jaeger Operator/Helmchart/K8s since there are no dependency on my custom Jaeger code.

 ## Build/Compile
 In order to compile the plugin from source code you can use `go build`: